Aims and scope

-All submissions are assessed by the Editors-in- Chief, who assign a general priority level: (a) manuscripts sent to reviewers immediately; (b) manuscripts returned to authors with suggestions for improvement; and (c) manuscripts not suitable for publication in JoGHR.
+Research submissions are read first by the Editors-in-Chief, who assign a general priority level: (a) manuscripts sent to reviewers immediately; (b) manuscripts returned to authors with suggestions for improvement of data presentation; and (c) manuscripts not suitable for publication in JoGHR.
 The peer-review process includes at least two external experts, as well as a statistical editor if the manuscript contains statistical analysis of data.
-The editors make the decision based on the reviews received as well as the suitability of the topic for JoGHR.
+The editors make the decision based on the reviews received as well as the priority of the topic for JoGHR.
+Viewpoints are assessed in-house by Editors-in-Chief, Regional Editors and/or members of the Editorial Board for the relevance of the topic and interest to the Journal's scope and readership, before they are sent out for external peer review.
+The editorial office performs technical editing of these manuscripts.
+Please note that JoGHR operates a single-blind peer review process.

 Manuscript preparation and submission